getaroom/mongoid-history/README.md

   # track title and body for all comments, scope it to post (the parent)
   # also track creation and destruction
   track_history     :on => [:title, :body], :scope => :post, :track_create => true, :track_destroy => true

+  # For embedded polymorphic relations, specify an array of model names or its polymorphic name
+  # e.g. :scope => [:post, :image, :video]
+  #      :scope => :commentable

 end

 # the modifier class